-The Bank continued to focus on ensuring that employee relations remain cordial and mutually beneficial.
-To this end, it remains steadfast in upholding a number of policies, such as the whistle-blower policy and grievance policy, to provide a working environment that is fair and safe for all.
-Such user-friendly procedures remain firmly in place for employees located anywhere to raise concerns about their workplace.
+The Bank remains steadfast in upholding a number of policies to provide a working environment that is fair and safe for all.
+The whistle-blowing policy, grievance policy and other modes of communication remain firmly in place for employees to be able to raise concerns about their workplace.
 The Bank’s formal grievance policy illustrates the Bank’s commitment to hear each and every grievance through a transparent process that protects employee rights and is conducive to fair solutions.

 - Employee survey

 - HR Tawasul